Rab1na12/cloudsimple-azure-docs/CloudSimpleVM/cs-automation-scripts.md

 You can automate the deployment of VM resources by using the Azure Resource Manager templates.
-Open the **Automation Script** page to define resources, configure input parameters, and deploy with scripts or code.
+Open this page to define resources, configure input parameters, and deploy with scripts or code.

 Perform any of the following actions.